Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Analyze business cards using the `prebuilt-businessCard` model ID (fields recognized by the service can be found [here][service_recognize_business_cards]).
 - Analyze invoices using the `prebuilt-invoice` model ID (fields recognized by the service can be found [here][service_recognize_invoice]).
 - Analyze identity documents using the `prebuilt-idDocuments` model ID (fields recognized by the service can be found [here][service_recognize_identity_documents]).
-- Analyze documents with general prebuilt document model using the `prebuilt-document` model ID (document key-value pairs will be recognized by the service).

 ### Build a model
 Build a custom model on your own document type.
 The resulting model can be used to analyze values from the types of documents it was trained on.